mth/u-boot-odroid-m2/README.md

 	make

 This U-Boot build includes Odroid-M2 device tree from the Linux 6.15 kernel sources, that will be provided to the operating system booted with UEFI.
+The device tree is patched to enable both on-board and HDMI audio output.
+It likely also works with other Linux kernel versions, so you can upgrade your distribution kernels.

 Write it to SD card (replace sdXX with device corresponding to the SD card):